roodriigoooo/VectorStoringQuerying/README.md

 ### postgreSQL integration
 - The system uses pgvector for vector storage and search.
-- Currently using cosine distance.
 - Tables are created for storing documents and their embeddings, with filtered search capabilities which can be improved significantly.

-**Need to create a Dockerfile and docker-compose for easier deployment and testing**

 ### testing
 ```bash